Chapter 16 : If My Eyes are Sad

 “An apple is… a piece of fruit that grows on deciduous trees that flower in the spring.”

 “Over-thinking.
 It’s just a piece of fruit.”

-“Fruit?”
-She said quietly as her mind scanned for the clue.
+“Fruit?” she repeated quietly as her mind scanned for the clue.
 “Apples?”
-She whispered as she thought of what people thought of apples.
+She whispered as she considered what people thought of apples.
 'Fruit as in Adam and Eve?'
 She questioned silently in her mind, trying to figure it out.